rintoj/statex/README.md

 If you set `hotLoad` to true, every change to the state is preserved in localStorage and re-initialized upon refresh.
 If a state exists in localStorage `INITIAL_STATE` will be ignored.
 This is very useful for development builds because developers can return to the same screen after every refresh.
 Remember the screens must written to react to state (reactive UI) in-order to achieve this. `domain` is an optional string to uniquely identify your application.

 # Immutable Application State
-To take advantage of React's change detection strategy we need to ensure that the state is indeed immutable.
+To take best use of React's and Angular's change detection strategies we need to ensure that the state is indeed immutable.
 This module uses [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) for immutability.

 Since application state is immutable, the reducer functions will not be able to update state directly; any attempt to update the state will result in error.
 Therefore a reducer function should either return a portion of the state that needs change (recommended) or a new application state wrapped in `ReplaceableState`, instead.